- Electric Generation Byproducts

 Taking Initiative in the Solar Energy Landscape

 Today’s energy landscape is changing, and JEA is leading the way.
 We’ve been a pioneer in bringing solar energy to Jacksonville since the 1990s.
-JEA is embarking on a major expansion that will increase our current solar energy offerings by 350 percent.
-Through the creation of five new local solar farms, JEA will soon provide up to 300 MW of solar power – making Jacksonville one of the leading solar cities in the nation.
+JEA is embarking on a major expansion that will increase our current solar energy capacity by more than 200 percent through the creation of five new local solar farms.

-2017: JEA expanded universal solar by contracting with eight new solar installations, increasing installed solar by 350 percent, and launched the JEA SolarSmart program that allows customers to choose to have up to 100 percent of their power come from solar.
+2017: JEA expanded universal solar by contracting with eight new solar installations, increasing installed solar capacity by more than 200 percent, and launched the JEA SolarSmart program that allows customers to choose to have up to 100 percent of their power come from solar.
 JEA was also recognized by T&D World for leadership in integrating intermittent renewable energy resources without compromising power quality and reliability.

 2009: JEA began a Net Metering initiative, providing an incentive for private solar development to help the technology mature.
 JEA also established itself as a leader in universal solar energy by developing a 12 MW solar photovoltaic (PV) farm, the largest PV solar installation in Florida at the time.